Law and truth can be twisted|

-Paying our taxes isn't our focus here, though.
+Right now, though, we are talking about tithes.
 There is one more thing the temple tax story teaches.
-It is seen in how Jesus makes Peter go far out of the way to get money to pay the tax instead of using the money they had, which was why Peter went into the house after the tax collectors asked for the tax (Matthew 17:25).
+It is seen in how Jesus makes Peter go far out of the way to get money to pay the tax instead of using the money they had, which was why Peter went into the house after the tax collectors asked for the tax (Matthew 17:25)[3.1.61].

 Jesus' money, though, wasn't Old Testament Law of Moses tithe, since those tithes were brought to the temple in Jerusalem (Deuteronomy 12:5-6, 14:22-23; Nehemiah 12:44, 13:12) or the local storehouse (Deuteronomy 26:12-14), and it was not money, but produce and animals (Deuteronomy 14:22-23; Leviticus 27:30-33).